-No moral issue has been as divisive within the United States in the past 40 years as the question of legalized abortion.
+No moral issue has been as divisive within the United States in the past 50 years as the question of legalized abortion.
 Before 1960, abortion (the practice of terminating a pregnancy by taking the life of the developing fetus) was almost universally condemned here and abroad.
-Today, the tables have turned, and most of our fellow Americans believe the practice, while not ideal, should be legal.
+Today, the tables have turned, and most believe the practice, while not ideal, should be legal.

-Should Christians view legalized abortion as a step of progress in the advancement of personal liberty, or is legalized abortion an example of the state and society turning a blind eye to the victimization of the weak?
+Should Christians view legalized abortion through the grid of personal liberty, or is legalized abortion an example of the state and society turning a blind eye to the victimization of the weak?

 The biological facts about fetal development have been well-documented for decades now.
-Before the mother is likely to realize she's pregnant, the unborn child's heart is already beating--every abortion really does stop a beating heart (to quote the bumper sticker).
+Before the mother is likely to realize she's pregnant, the unborn child's heart is already beating.
 The average abortion in the United States takes place about 8 weeks into the child's life.

 The fetus is biologically human (not a chicken or a bunny).
 The fetus is living (it is not dead tissue).
 The fetus is unique (its unique genetic code is different from either its mother or father).